–by Wes Gohlke—

 Gunite: 1 day + curing process time

-Gunite (concrete) is the day in which most people say their pool begins to take shape.
-While gunite only takes a day on average to install, this process needs three to four weeks for adequate curing.
+Gunite (concrete) is the day on which most people say their pool begins to take shape.
+While gunite only takes a day on average to install, this process needs three to four weeks for sufficient curing.
 During this curing process, several other phases of the project will ensue.

 Prior to plaster: 3 weeks

 While the gunite is curing, the beginning of many other processes will begin.
-During the three to four week curing process, you can expect to see tile and coping take place (plus any additional stone work that may include, grills, fireplaces, and firepits).
+During the three-to-four-week curing process, you can expect to see tile and coping take place (plus any additional stonework that may include grills, fireplaces, and firepits).
 During this phase, you can also expect any gas plumbing and deck forming/pouring to take place.
 While it doesn’t happen on every job, this would be the time that any arbors, gazebos, or any supplemental installations would take place.
 You can also expect any landscaping, access repair, and sprinkler work to take place.
 Lastly, the pool plaster takes place, and the pool will begin to be filled with water.
-Not to mention, the downtime for inspectors to examine the work being done.

-In short, a four-six week building process can create the façade of a three to four-month process.
+In short, an eight-to-ten-week building process can create the façade of a four to six-month process.
 In other words, it is never too early to begin this process.